Algorithmic Trading Cryptocurrency 2026: 6 Strategies Ranked by Risk on Solana

 What Is Algorithmic Trading for Cryptocurrency?

-Algorithmic trading means using software to execute trades automatically based on predefined rules.
-Instead of a human watching charts and clicking "buy" or "sell," an algorithm monitors market conditions and executes trades when specific criteria are met — faster, more consistently, and without emotion.
+Algorithmic trading means using software to execute trades automatically based on predefined rules — faster, more consistently, and without emotion.

 - Monitor — The algorithm watches market data (prices, volume, wallet activity, order books)